BereDarius/swapbuds-backend/README.md

 ## 📖 Overview

-This is the backend API for SWAPBUDS, providing secure authentication, item management, and trading functionality.
+This is the production-ready backend API for SWAPBUDS, providing secure authentication, item management, trading functionality, reviews, disputes, real-time messaging, and comprehensive user features.
 Built with NestJS and following enterprise best practices.

 ## ✨ Features